Barry Hagan

 Barry James Hagan (August 2, 1957 – September 26, 1993) was an American figure skater.
 Competing in ice dance with partner Kim Krohn, he won the bronze medal at the U.S. Figure Skating Championships in 1981.

-Away from the ice, Hagan was struck by a car and knocked through a place glass door while working as a department store security guard in July 1981.
+Away from the ice, Hagan was struck by a car and knocked through a plate glass door while working as a department store security guard in July 1981.
 The driver of the car was an angry store customer.

 Hagan died of AIDS in 1993 at age 36.